websoftera/everythingB2C-New/admin/README.md

 ## License

-This EverythingB2C is part of the EverythingB2C e-commerce system.
+This Demo-site is part of the Demo-site e-commerce system.

 ---